Canon 6D vs Olympus E-600

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D and the E-600 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the E-600 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the E-600 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Manual (free pdf) or the online Olympus E-600 Manual.
+Further information on the features and operation of the 6D and E-600 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Olympus E-600 Manual.

 So how do things add up?
 Is the Canon 6D better than the Olympus E-600 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.